Labels

 Proper use of a label includes:

-• Adding the CSS class label for base styling
+- Adding the CSS class

-• An input can have more than one label, but a label cannot describe more than one input
+idattribute to the input that links the input to its label - An input can have more than one label, but a label cannot describe more than one input

 In addition to a label, consider adding more aids for the user:

-• Help text under the Input
+- Help text under the Input

-• A Tooltip to further provide instruction on hover/focus
+- A Tooltip to further provide instruction on hover/focus

-• Placeholder text to the input
+- Placeholder text to the

-• Validation to help the user correct their data entry
+input - Validation to help the user correct their data entry

 You may also want to override the global margin spacing in between a label and input by using special margin CSS classes.
 The class margin-top--sibling--smallest is suggested to tighten the proximity between a label and an adjacent input.